 These provisions, which give the Institutions a considerable measure of authority, are in fact enforced in all respects.
-Thus, for example, during 1967 the EEC Commission between January 1 and July 5 instituted proceedings for infringement in ten cases, issued one reasoned opinion, and shelved some ten cases in which the member states had accepted and acted upon its criticism.
+Thus, for example, during 1970 the Commission instituted proceedings for infringement in 50 cases, and decided to refer to the Court two cases.